 Douglass died on February 20, 1895.
 While his life mapped the triumphant journey from slavery to freedom, the seeds of division had already been sown on the eve of his death.
 Three years earlier, Homer Plessy challenged Louisiana’s law that required “all railway companies [to] provide equal but separate accommodations for the white, and colored races,” leading to the landmark 1896 Plessy v.
 Ferguson Supreme Court decision upholding racial segregation.
 In spite of the failure of Reconstruction and the assault on Black equality, Douglass had still remained hopeful of a different outcome.

 Of all the inspiring things to be recovered in Douglass life, his work in pursuit of social justice remains the most compelling.
 An uncompromising critic of American hypocrisy rather than American democracy, his critique was anchored much more in what could be.

 Far from “slandering Americans” as he called it, Douglass appealed to them to remember the oppression that led to revolution, the desire for liberty that fueled its leaders and the vigilance necessary to maintain freedom.
 He warned against the denial of the most basic of human rights and the betrayal of revolutionary values in thoughts and actions.

 That, today, is perhaps the most important lesson to be gleaned from Douglass’s life.
-We would do well to acknowledge his daring escape from slavery, powerful oratory, leadership on civil and women’s rights—but not separate from his ultimate message.
-In honoring him, we should not only celebrate what will “make” in our “own favor” but compel us to be better—and more vocal—in the messy, ongoing process of pursuing social justice and perfecting our democracy.
+We would do well to acknowledge his daring escape from slavery, powerful oratory, leadership on civil and women’s rights.
+But we shouldn't separate that from his ultimate message, which compelled us to be better—and more vocal—in the messy, ongoing process of pursuing social justice and perfecting our democracy.
 That, he believed, is what would make America great.